-5. The institute reserves the right to suspend any member of the institute community suspected or accused of violating this policy or to take any other interim measures the institute deems appropriate, pending the outcome of the investigation or grievance.
-Such interim measures can include, but are not limited to, modifying course schedules and issuing a "no contact" order.

-6. The institute also reserves the right to take steps to protect the complainant as deemed necessary during the pendency of the investigation and resolution process (e.g., allowing for a change in academic or work situation, issuing a "no contact" order to the accused, etc.).
+- 5. The institute reserves the right to suspend any member of the institute community suspected or accused of violating this policy or to take any other interim measures the institute deems appropriate, pending the outcome of the investigation or grievance.
+Such interim measures can include, but are not limited to, modifying course schedules and issuing a "no contact" order. - 6.
+The institute also reserves the right to take steps to protect the complainant as deemed necessary during the pendency of the investigation and resolution process (e.g., allowing for a change in academic or work situation, issuing a "no contact" order to the accused, etc.).
 Any such interim steps will be taken in a manner that minimizes the burden on the complainant to the extent possible.

-Title IX Coordinators
+Title IX Coordinator

-The Title IX Coordinators are responsible for implementing and monitoring Title IX compliance on behalf of the institute.
+The Title IX Coordinator is responsible for implementing and monitoring Title IX compliance on behalf of the institute.
 This includes coordination of training, education, communications, and administration of the complaint and grievance procedures for the handling of suspected or alleged violations of Title IX.
+The Title IX Coordinator is Dr. Ayanna Brown, Associate Vice President for Justice, Equity, Diversity and Inclusion at abrown@erikson.edu or (312) 755-2250